Adam22: Sexual misconduct allegations

 In 2018, Grandmaison was accused of sexual and physical assault by two women.
 Though he denied these accusations, Atlantic Records severed its relationship with him.

 On June 1, 2023, Rolling Stone published an exposé revealing multiple women and girls—the youngest aged 16 years old—who accused Grandmaison of sexual assault, abuse, and coercion, including pressuring them to film pornographic content with him and his wife, Lena.
 The article cited a blog entry by Grandmaison writing about one of his alleged victims: "She was 16, but come on man, look at her.
 She's 18 or 19 in most of the pics here but she didn't look much different at all then.
 If statutory rape is wrong I didn't wanna be right."
 Grandmaison denied the allegations.

 Personal life

-Grandmaison is married to vlogger, internet personality and pornographic film actress Lena Nersesian (Lena the Plug).
-On Valentine's Day of 2020, the two announced that they were expecting their first child together.
-Their daughter was born on November 14.
+Grandmaison married pornographic film actress Lena Nersesian, better known as Lena the Plug, on May 18, 2023, in Tuscany.
+They have a daughter together, who was born on November 14, 2020.
+In June 2026, TMZ reported Nersesian had filed for divorce on June 1 and had requested legal and physical custody of their daughter.
+Nersesian later stated this was a case of alleged identity theft from a stalker, and that she never filed for divorce, nor did she intend to.
+On September 7, 2026, Grandmaison publicly announced his and Nersesian's formal separation.
+Grandmaison also clarified that they would continue to make adult content together despite the separation.